javakishore-veleti/Trade-Data-Ingest-Pipeline-PySpark-Cloud/README.md

 # Trade Data Ingest Pipeline (PySpark + Cloud)

-This project implements a scalable and cloud-portable data ingestion pipeline using PySpark to load trade event CSVs into PostgreSQL.
+This project implements a scalable and cloud-portable data ingestion pipeline using PySpark to load trade event CSVs into Postgres SQL.
 It supports synthetic data generation, batch metadata tracking, backup organization, and can run across local and cloud environments with minimal reconfiguration.

 ---

 ## What It Does

 - Reads synthetic trade event data from CSV files
-- Ingests enriched rows into PostgreSQL
+- Ingests enriched rows into Postgres SQL
 - Tracks metadata in a batch table for every ingested file
 - Moves processed files into timestamped backup directories
 - Can run in local Spark or be submitted to cloud platforms